 Today I’m doing something a little different on the blog and it’s very exciting!
 I’ve teamed up with BreAnna from Mom Beyond Mom, to show you guys indoor and outdoor activities for kids!
 So fun, right!?!
 BreAnna will be sharing 3 outdoor activities and I’ll be sharing 3 indoor activities.
+A little hint for the outdoor activities, we hope you’ve got some airsoft mask products at the ready!
 From chalk play to toy zip lining, you’ll have loads of fun ideas to play with your kiddos, no matter the weather!
 Once you’re done with this post, make sure you head on over to BreAnna’s blog to check out her awesome ideas!

 School’s closed because it’s a snow day!
 Hooray!!
 Well now, what do we do?There’s nothing worse to kids than being stuck indoors.
 They get a little antsy, cranky and let’s just face it, BORED!
 These three indoor activities are sure to get your kids active and having fun!

 This was loads of fun and very easy to do.
 All you need is some masking tape to create train tracks.
 Have some fun with it and remember, there aren’t any rules!
 Make it go up the furniture and back down again, or make them travel around the house.
 If your little one is into cars, make roads instead and maybe even build a Lego city around it.
 The possibilities are endless.